 Over time, movement in a door panel can cause the paint film to crack around the border.
 Many people make the mistake of caulking these cracks to hide them.
 The problem with caulking around a raised panel is it only creates a more unsightly caulk cracking problem.
 The best way to deal with cracking paint around a raised panel is to fill it with more paint, not caulk.
 If you have cracking caulk around the panels in your raised-panel door, you should scrape it off completely, sand it to smooth the wood, and then repaint the door giving extra attention to the panel borders to fill them well with paint.

 Preparation to Paint a Door

-Remove the door handle to make sanding and painting easier.
+Remove the door handles to make sanding and painting easier.
 Prep a previously painted door by sanding with 120 or 220 sandpaper.
 Use 120 for sanding oil-based paint and 220 for bare wood and latex paint.
 Start at the top and sand each segment of the door.
-If you're repainting over latex paint, use 220 paper and sand very lightly.
-Being too rough with the surface will cause the paint to curl up, not sand off.
-You just want to lightly scuff up the surface of latex paint to prepare it for a new coat.
+If you're repainting over latex paint, sand very lightly with 220 paper.
+Being too rough with the surface will cause it to curl up, not sand off.
+You just want to lightly scuff up the shine on the old paint to prepare it for a new coat.
 Remove the sanding dust using a vacuum cleaner or tack cloth before applying the finish paint.
 This is particularly important when using an oil or high-gloss paint because these finishes tend to show any remnants of dust in the surface.

-If the door is bare wood, sand it well with 220 sandpaper and apply two coats of primer.
-For a durable finish that will last, under coat with an oil-based product instead of latex and let it dry for 12 to 24 hours between coats.
-If your new paint color will be much darker than it is now or you're painting bare wood, tint the under coat primer to more closely match the final color before applying it to make coverage easier.
+If the door is bare wood, sand it well with 220 sandpaper and follow with two coats of primer.
+For the most durable finish, prime with an oil-based under coater instead of latex.
+Let it dry for 12 to 24 hours between coats.
+If your new paint will be a very dark color, tint the primer to more closely match the finish before applying it to make coverage easier.
 After the primer is completely dry, lightly sand with 220 paper and remove the sanding dust.